scala/scala3/docs/docs/contributing/testing.md

 To create a checkfile for a test, you can do one of the following:

 - Create a dummy checkfile with a random content, run the test, and, when it fails, use the `mv` command reported by the test to replace the dummy checkfile with the actual output.
-- Manually compile the file you are testing with `dotc` and copy-paste whatever console output the compiler produces to the checkfile.
+- Manually compile the file you are testing with `scalac` and copy-paste whatever console output the compiler produces to the checkfile.

 ## Integration tests
 These tests are Scala source files expected to compile with Dotty (pos tests),